Pr\"ufer algebraic spaces: Valuation algebraic spaces

 \subsubsection{Basic definitions}

-A {\em valuation algebraic space} $X$ is a qcqs Pr\"ufer algebraic space with unique closed point.
+A {\em valuation algebraic space} $X$ is a qcqs Pr\"ufer algebraic space with a unique closed point.
 By {\em height} of $X$ we mean the topological dimension of $|X|$.
 In general, a valuation algebraic space does not have to possess an \'etale presentation $U$ which is local (hence a valuation scheme).
 So, it is more convenient to work with the wider class of {\em semi-local Pr\"ufer algebraic spaces (SLP spaces)}, whose objects are qcqs Pr\"ufer algebraic spaces with finitely many closed points.
-The following Lemma follows easily from Corollary~\ref{etpaircor}: